nicolask/dotfiles/README.md

 dotfiles
 ========

-A collection of configuration files i'm using
+A collection of configuration files i'm using.